 Most of these signs can also be a normal part of the ups and downs of everyday life, and most people will experience some of these signs at some time.

 However, if you can see a combination of several of these signs persisting over several weeks, then it should be taken seriously.

 Persistently sad, anxious or generally low mood

 Everyone feels sad sometimes, has an anxious moment, or has a day when things feel a bit empty or low.

-However, when depression invades it seems to keep you feeling persistently sad, low, anxious or empty.
+However, when depression invades, it seems to keep you feeling persistently sad, low, anxious or empty, seemingly without cause.
 Some people feel a combination of these four feelings.
-Others feel predominantly one of them.
+Others may predominantly just feel one of them.

 Loss of interest

-Do you find yourself saying “I can’t be bothered,” or “What’s the point?” about things you used to find interesting or engaging?
+Do you find yourself feeling you can’t be bothered with things you used to find interesting or engaging?

 Lethargy or decreased energy